Lake Lawn History

 Let’s Join the Circus!

-Within a few years of the Phoenix brothers’ death in the early 1840s, the settlement lost its alcohol prohibitions—and developed a new claim to fame, as a home base for traveling circuses.
+Within a few years of the Phoenix brothers’ death in the early 1840s, the settlement lost its alcohol prohibitions and developed a new claim to fame.
 In 1847, a community founder named Nicholas Thorne sold 400 acres to Edmund Mabie and his brother Jeremiah, proprietors of the largest traveling circus in the country.
 The area’s pastures and waters offered ample space for boarding the Mabie’s Circus animals for the winter season.

 Mabie’s Circus, credited with inventing pink lemonade, called Lake Lawn their home for many seasons.
-Mabie’s wasn’t the only circus in town, though; dozens of circuses wintered in Delavan in the last half of the 1800’s, and the famous P.T.
-Barnum Circus was founded in Delavan in 1871.
+However, Mabie’s circus wasn’t the only big top in town.
+By this time, dozens of circuses wintered in Delavan, including the famous P.T.
+Barnum Circus!

 Vacationers Discover Paradise